iwasakishuto/Kerasy/README.rst

 Installation
 ^^^^^^^^^^^^

-There are two ways to install Keras:
+There are two ways to install Kerasy:

 * **Install Kerasy from PyPI (recommended):**